 How to spoof your location using HTML5

-Spoofing your location using HTML5 can help access region-specific content, bypassing restrictions on certain websites and protecting your privacy.
+Spoofing your location using HTML5 can help you access region-specific content, bypass restrictions on certain websites, and protect your privacy.
 This section will discuss how to spoof your location in Chrome and Firefox using developer tools.

 Chrome Browser